ROLLING THUNDER® FLORIDA CHAPTER 1

 Picture

-* 22nd - 25th: In the BVMC Park and Plaza: Florida-wide Ride for Freedom presented by Rolling Thunder FL- 1.
+* 22nd - 24th: In the BVMC Park and Plaza: Florida-wide Ride for Freedom presented by Rolling Thunder FL- 1.
 Friday focus is ride in, Gold Star Family Dinner and Flame Walk to the Walls and Monuments.
 Saturday is Rally with food, music and much more.
 Sunday, 25 May will be motorcycle ride for freedom starting at BVMC Plaza and MI Mall 0900-1100.
-More details in late March.
+2026 Ride For Freedom

 25th: Memorial Day